-Pike Push-Up
+Pike Push-up

-What is Pike Push-Up:
+What is Pike Push-up:

 Key Benefits:

-• Core Activation: The pike position requires engagement of the core muscles to maintain stability and proper form, contributing to overall core strength.
+• Core Activation: Requires core engagement to maintain stability and control throughout the movement, contributing to core strength and stability.

 Variations:

-How to perform Pike Push-Ups:
+How to perform Pike Push-ups:

 Breathing Technique:

 Proper breathing is crucial for maximizing performance and maintaining stamina throughout the exercise.
+Experiment with what you're comfortable with and let you perform your best.
+For starters, you can try the following:

-• Inhale: Inhale deeply at the starting position or as you descend.
+• Inhale: Inhale at the starting position.

 • Additional Information: